elmomoilanen/Simple-neural-network/README.md

 ## Install ##

 File *pyproject.toml* lists the dependencies.
-Installation is recommended to do via Poetry (a package and dependency manager for Python) but of course other options are possible as long as the libraries listed in *tool.poetry.dependencies* are installed.
+Installation is recommended to do with Poetry (a package and dependency manager for Python) but other options are also possible as long as the libraries listed in *tool.poetry.dependencies* are installed.

 With Poetry, after cloning and navigating to the target folder, run the following command in a shell